 Public Transportation to Ocean Quay Cruise Terminal

-- Bus 25 connects Oceanskaj with Nørreport Station via Østerport Station up to three times per hour during the cruise season.
-Nørreport station is the best option for walking into the town center, or for transfers to more buses, trains and the metro.
+During summer, a further bus is usually available from Oceanskaj to Nørreport Station, which is the best option for walking into the town center, or for transfers to more buses, trains and the metro.

-Preferably, buy tickets at Town Shop or machines in the terminal before boarding bus 25 at the cruise terminal.
-(Bus 25 only runs when ships are in port with the last bus around an hour before the last boat departs.)
+Preferably, buy tickets at Town Shop or machines in the terminal before boarding the bus at the cruise terminal.

 Public Transportation to Langelinie Cruise Terminal in Copenhagen